bcit-ci/CodeIgniter/user_guide_src/source/general/styleguide.rst

 cause unwanted output, PHP errors, or if the latter are suppressed, blank pages.
-For this reason, all PHP files should **OMIT** the closing PHP tag, and instead use a comment block to mark the end of file and it's location relative to the application root.
+For this reason, all PHP files should **OMIT** the closing PHP tag, and instead use a comment block to mark the end of file and its location relative to the application root.
 This allows you to still identify a file as being complete and not truncated.

 **INCORRECT**::